Welcome to the College of Agriculture, Forestry and Natural Resource Management

 The College opened its doors in the fall of 1975 with the main objective to prepare students for a broad and full understanding of basic factors involved in production, management, processing, distribution, marketing, sales, and services in the field of agricultural sciences.

 To achieve this goal, CAFNRM offers the Bachelor of Science degree (BS) in three areas of specialization: Animal Health and Management (which includes a pre-veterinary option), Aquaculture, and Tropical Agroecology.
+Additionally, non-Agriculture majors can also pursue a Minor in Agriculture.
 To provide a well-balanced education, a good portion of a typical curriculum consists of College of Arts and Sciences courses as well as CAFNRM courses.

-CAFNRM also offers academic subject certificates for baccalaureate degree seeking students and non-degree seeking students: A Beekeeping Certificate and an Equine Science Certificate.
-Students on a tour of the UH Hilo farm
+CAFNRM also offers academic subject certificates for baccalaureate degree seeking students and non-degree seeking students: A Beekeeping Certificate, an Equine Science Certificate, and an Unmanned Aircraft Systems Certificate.

 In order to prepare students for immediate careers in agriculture, as well as further graduate study, the program blends comprehensive classroom instruction with practical, technology-based education through use of the University of Hawaiʻi at Hilo Agricultural Farm Laboratory.
 On 110 acres in Panaʻewa, five miles south of the main campus, students can experience putting theory into practice with hands-on learning in various enterprises such as anthuriums, ornamental foliage, hydroponics, floriculture plants, orchids, forestry, vegetables, sustainable agriculture, livestock production, equine science, beekeeping, tropical fruit, and aquaculture.
 In addition, Hilo’s location in the center of a large farming community offers opportunities for field trips to diversified agriculture and aquaculture enterprises.